SBauer93/BobbelTank---MarcoPolo/README.md

 If you want to use additonal core functionality like painting things, change html layout etc. you can use (and if necessary rewrite) the core-files.
 [Bobbeltank.core.js documentation](doc/bobbeltank.core.md)

-Two hints:
+####Two hints

-1. This project uses [live.js](http://livejs.com).
+1. **Autorefresh on file change**: This project uses [live.js](http://livejs.com).
 If you use a web-server such as *mamp* to host this project and deactivate our browser cache (mostly somewhere in debug mode).
 Page refreshes automatically if you change something
-2. This project uses [PolyK](http://polyk.ivank.net).
-And the Entities provide their sensor polygons also automatically as polyk sensor polygons.
+2. **Polygon Calucation Assistance**: This project uses [PolyK](http://polyk.ivank.net).
+And the Entity-Objects provide their sensor polygons also automatically as polyk sensor polygons.
 If you do polygon calculations, you can use this library.

 ## How to start
 This section provides some brief steps how to start coding..